 Candi Plaosan Entrance Fee

 The entrance ticket for international tourists is Rp50.000.
 Visitors coming with a private vehicle will need to pay for the parking fee.
 For motorcycles, the parking fee is Rp3.000 and Rp5.000 for a car.

 Plaosan is open from 8 AM to 5 PM every day including on the national holiday.
 The temple guest is also welcome to stay late to watch the sunset in the temple’s yard.

 |Monday – Sunday||08:00 – 17:00|

 As with the other temples, Plaosan Temple provides basic tourist facilities.
-Those are the culinary, toilets and parking area.
+Those are the culinary, toilets, and parking area.
 There is no tour guide available on the premises.
-However, the visitors can call any local guiding agency to come.
-The tour guide assistance usually covers a morning to sunset tour.
+However, visitors can call any local guiding agency to come.
+The tour guide assistance usually covers a morning-to-sunset tour.